psykacek/rcode4ff/README.md

-# Algorithmic supplement to "Challenges associated with the validation of protein force fields based on structural criteria"
+# Algorithmic supplement to "On the Validation of Protein Force Fields Based on Structural Criteria"

 M Stroet, M Setz, T Lee, A Malde, G van den Bergen, P Sykacek, C Oostenbrink and A E Mark